Now seeking applications for tenure-track faculty positions

-The University of Colorado Boulder is an Equal Opportunity Employer committed to building a diverse workforce.
-We encourage applications from women, racial and ethnic minorities, individuals with disabilities and veterans.
-Alternative formats of this ad can be provided upon request for individuals with disabilities by contacting the ADA Coordinator at email@example.com.
+The University of Colorado Boulder is an Equal Opportunity Employer committed to fostering and maintaining a diverse work culture that respects the rights and dignity of each individual.
+We encourage applications from women, minorities, individuals with disabilities, and veterans.
+Alternative formats of this ad can be provided upon request for individuals with disabilities by contacting the ADA Coordinator at firstname.lastname@example.org.

-The Department of Chemical and Biological Engineering is a world-class department with 27 faculty members (including 1 joint with chemistry), approximately 60 postdoctoral fellows, 128 graduate students, and more than 800 undergraduate students.
+The Department of Chemical and Biological Engineering is a world-class department with 27 faculty members, approximately 40 postdoctoral fellows, 130 graduate students, and more than 700 undergraduate students.
 Our research program is extremely active, including multi-investigator research centers in membrane separations, pharmaceutical biotechnology, photopolymerization, and soft materials.